rrcobb/backgammon/Readme.md

 - well known: almost all the time is somewhere within expectimax
 - added some caching / memoization to evaluate and safeUpdate, they got somewhat faster
 - structuredClone and update are doing a lot of the work
+- after some time, memory does actually become an issue...

+The real fix is likely to be to the representation; we want to be working on a Uint8Array instead of an array of arrays of strings.

+We should just pause, fix, and test.

 ## Testing and Evaluation